 Stainless Steel Density Calculation Methods Stainless steel is an alloy, chemical composition and content diversity change, no one can accurately say that the density of one grade.
-Especially do machining to the budget, the most difficult to accurate, is stainless steel material is calculated, it is often difficult to calculate a precise results, this is mainly because the stainless steel , 4140 thermal expansion
+Especially do machining to the budget, the most difficult to accurate, is stainless steel material is calculated, it is often difficult to calculate a precise results, this is mainly because the stainless steel , 15mo3 plates

-F18MS / 444 A ferritic alternative to grade 316 / 316L weld stabilised Duplex Stainless Steels 2101 Lean duplex economical alternative to 304 and 316 2304 Duplex alternative to grade 316 2205 Standard duplex stainless steel - high resistance to pitting and stress corrosion 2507 Super duplex with very high resistance to pitting and , 4140 thermal expansion
+F18MS / 444 A ferritic alternative to grade 316 / 316L weld stabilised Duplex Stainless Steels 2101 Lean duplex economical alternative to 304 and 316 2304 Duplex alternative to grade 316 2205 Standard duplex stainless steel - high resistance to pitting and stress corrosion 2507 Super duplex with very high resistance to pitting and , 15mo3 plates

 There are 34 material properties with values for both materials.
 Properties with values for just one material (2, in this case) are not shown.
 For each property being compared, the top bar is AISI 314 stainless steel and the bottom bar is AISI 316 stainless steel.

 This must be done with great care to avoid a reprecipitation of chromium carbides that adversely affect the corrosion resistance properties of SS AISI 316.
 As is the case with all austenitic stainless steels, SS AISI 316 cannot be hardened through heat treatment procedures.
 Physical Properties and Datasheet